-- A. The city manager may grant a variance, after considering the written application for variance and any written comments submitted pursuant to Section 9.52.100, when it appears that: - 1.
-There are unnecessary or unreasonable hardships or practical difficulties which can be most effectively relieved by granting the variance; - 2.
-The public health and safety provisions of the City Code, exclusive of this chapter, will not be violated if a variance is granted; and - 3.
-That granting the variance will not be unreasonably detrimental to the public welfare. - B. In making said decision, the city manager must consider such factors as the potential impacts on businesses and noise sensitive properties within four hundred (400) feet, the time of day, the day of the week, the proposed type and amount of amplification, and any secondary noise consequences.
+- 1. The City Manager may grant a variance, after considering the written application for variance and any written comments submitted pursuant to Section 9.52.100, when it appears that: - a.
+There are unnecessary or unreasonable hardships or practical difficulties which can be most effectively relieved by granting the variance; - b.
+The public health and safety provisions of the City code, exclusive of this Ordinance, will not be violated if a variance is granted; and; - c.
+That granting the variance will not be unreasonably detrimental to the public welfare. - 2.
+In making said decision, the City Manager must consider such factors as the potential impacts on businesses and noise sensitive properties within four-hundred (400) feet, the time of day, the day of the week, the proposed type and amount of amplification, and any secondary noise consequences.

-9.52.120 Variance decision.
+9.52.120 Variance decision

-- A. The city manager shall grant or deny a variance within ten (10) business days of receipt of a complete variance application. - B. The city manager may impose such limitations, conditions, and safeguards as deemed appropriate, so that the spirit of this chapter will be observed, and the public safety and welfare secured.
-A violation of any such condition or limitation shall constitute a violation of this chapter.

-C. A decision to grant or deny the variance shall be in writing and shall state the reasons for such decision.
-The city manager shall notify the applicant of the decision and shall make it available to any person who has submitted written comments on the application.
+- 1. The City Manager shall grant or deny a variance within ten (10) business days of receipt of a complete variance application. - 2.
+The City Manager may impose such limitations, conditions, and safeguards as deemed appropriate, so that the spirit of this Chapter will be observed, and the public safety and welfare secured.
+A violation of any such condition or limitation shall constitute a violation of this Chapter. - A decision to grant or deny the variance shall be in writing and shall state the reasons for such decision.
+The City Manager shall notify the applicant of the decision and shall make it available to any person who has submitted written comments on the application.

-9.52.130 Appeal.
+9.52.130 Appeal

-- A. The applicant may appeal a variance decision to the city council by submitting a written request for appeal within ten (10) business days from the date of the city manager's decision. - B. To file an appeal, the applicant must submit the following information to the city recorder: - 1.
-The name of the applicant for the variance; - 2.
-The claimed reasons the city manager's decision was in error; and - 3.
-The appeal fee, as established by resolution of the city council. - C. Upon receipt of the completed appeal request, the city recorder shall place the matter on the agenda for a hearing at the next regular city council meeting which is at least five (5) business days from the date the request is received, and provide written notice of the date of the hearing to the applicant and any individuals who submitted written comments on the application under Section 9.52.100. - D. At the hearing, the city council shall hear from the applicant, the city manager, and any other person deemed appropriate by the city council.
-Upon conclusion of the hearing, the city council must decide whether to grant or deny a variance based on the variance criteria in Section 9.52.110.
-The city council may impose such limitations, conditions, and safeguards as deemed appropriate, so that the spirit of this chapter will be observed, and the public safety and welfare secured.
-A violation of such condition of limitation shall constitute a violation of this chapter.
-The city council's decision shall be final.
+- 1. The applicant may appeal a variance decision to the City Council by submitting a written request for appeal within ten (10) business days from the date of the City Manager's decision. - 2.
+To file an appeal, the applicant must submit the following information to the City Recorder: - a.
+The name of the applicant for the variance; - b.
+The claimed reasons the City Manager's decision was in error; and - c.
+The appeal fee, as established by resolution of the City Council. - 3.
+Upon receipt of the completed appeal request, the City Recorder shall place the matter on the agenda for a hearing at the next regular City Council meeting which is at least five (5) business days from the date the request is received, and provide written notice of the date of the hearing to the applicant and any individuals who submitted written comments on the application under Section 9.52.100. - 4.
+At the hearing, the City Council shall hear from the applicant, the City Manager, and any other person deemed appropriate by the City Council.
+Upon conclusion of the hearing, the City Council must decide whether to grant or deny a variance based on the variance criteria in Section 9.52.110.
+The City Council may impose such limitations, conditions, and safeguards as deemed appropriate, so that the spirit of this Chapter will be observed, and the public safety and welfare secured.
+A violation of such condition of limitation shall constitute a violation of this Chapter.
+The City Council's decision shall be final.